GhostShell: Streaming LLM Function Calls for Concurrent Embodied Programming: Ghost in the Shell

 \subsection{Shell}

-Shell is designed and implemented to enable streaming parsing, dynamic mapping, multi-channel scheduling, and observable execution of content incrementally generated by LLMs.
-It begins processing as soon as the LLM generates the first token.
-In the following sections, we will detail each of these four stages in shell.
+The shell enables streaming parsing, dynamic mapping, multi-channel scheduling, and observable execution of content incrementally generated by LLMs, beginning as soon as the first token arrives.
+We detail each stage below.